 This gathering storm requires us to engage in new thinking about health care delivery and the education of physicians.
 Recognizing this, the American Association of Colleges of Osteopathic Medicine (AACOM) and the American Osteopathic Association (AOA) believe that, now more than ever, it is time for the osteopathic medical profession to assess the strengths and resources it brings to addressing the nation’s health care needs through our distinctive educational approach.

-The AOA and AACOM have established a Blue Ribbon Commission for the Advancement of Osteopathic Medicine (BRC) to identify unique opportunities for the osteopathic profession to offer leadership in medical education so as to improve the health of the U.S. population in the 21st century.
-The BRC builds on and is the next logical step to the highly successful Medical Education Summits I and II.
+Consequently, the AOA and AACOM established an independent comission-- Blue Ribbon Commission for the Advancement of Osteopathic Medicine (BRC)-- to identify unique opportunities for the osteopathic profession to offer leadership in medical education so as to improve the health of the U.S. population in the 21st century.

 |Boyd R. Buser, DO